This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 #8 – Round candles last the longest because the wick is evenly spaced from all edges of the candle — so you will get a more even burn each time.

 Circular candles burn more effectively than irregular shapes because all the wax is an even distance from the wick.
-Square candles and other shapes may melt unevenly and leave much wax for waste.
-Source
+Square candles and other shapes may melt unevenly and leave much wax for waste.~ Love To Know

 #9 – My favorite tip for achieving long lasting candles is to insert a smaller candle inside of a larger candle — once there is enough room!
 That way, you can maintain the look of the candle you originally bought by just replacing the smaller votive or tealight candle inside each time it burns out.

 For large jar and pillar candles, it is possible to create a substitute flame.
 Once the candle has burned a deep enough well, insert a tea light or votive candle into the well instead of continuing to burn the larger candle.
-Tea lights and votives are less expensive to replace than larger candles.
-Source
+Tea lights and votives are less expensive to replace than larger candles.~ Love To Know

 #10 – Double-wick candles and triple-wick candles are generally long lasting candles.
 As long as the wicks are evenly spaced and not too close to the edge of the container, then a double wick candle will burn more completely than a single wick candle — because all of the wax melts evenly.
 In fact, dual (and triple) wick candles burn the candle so efficiently that there is very little wax left on the sides of the jar, and little to no tunneling — which happens when the flame drops below the top level of wax, leaving a dry ring that just won’t melt.
 Less waste when your candle is burning means longer lasting candles and more candle for your money!

 Candles with a diameter of 4″ or larger may need a double wick (or triple, if preferred).
 The reason for using a double wick in larger diameter candles is to achieve a full burn pool — which can be challenging with only a single wick.
 There are large wicks designed for wider diameter candles.
 However, we have found that larger wicks are more prone to mushrooming, soot, and smoke.
-For this reason, a double wick may be a better alternative.
-Source
+For this reason, a double wick may be a better alternative.~ The Flaming Candle

 The Bottom Line…